Pavlishenku/pysection/GOVERNANCE.md

 ### Consensus Building

-SectionPy strives to make decisions through consensus among maintainers and active contributors.
+opensection strives to make decisions through consensus among maintainers and active contributors.
 The process:

 1. **Proposal**: Anyone can propose changes via GitHub Issues or Discussions
 2. **Discussion**: Community members discuss and refine the proposal